 The Minns Lectures Committee invites proposals for challenging, innovative lectures of depth and appeal to ministerial colleagues and lay audiences within the Unitarian Universalist community and beyond.
 According to Miss Minns's will, the lectures are to be "upon religion or religious subjects, to be given by Unitarian Ministers of good standing."
 The committee is interested in a wide variety of religious topics: history, theology, spirituality, and all other aspects of the religious life, with an emphasis on creativity and progressive thought.

-In general, a lecture series consists of four to six lectures on a given topic, but the committee is flexible about the series format, having sponsored two three-lecture series in a given year and lectures given by six individuals.
+In general, a lecture series consists of three to six lectures on a given topic, but the committee is flexible about the series format, having sponsored two three-lecture series in a given year and lectures given by six individuals.